Ousman37/BidBay-Platform/README.md

 I'm passionate about creating beautiful and functional websites that provide a great user experience.
 Currently, I'm looking for a job opportunity or small project where I can further develop my skills and gain practical experience in the field.

 In addition to my technical skills, I have excellent communication and problem-solving abilities, and I enjoy working collaboratively in a team environment.
 If you're interested in working with me or have any questions, please feel free to reach out at Ousman.didibela@gmail.com.
 I'd be happy to hear from you!

+## Known Issues

+No known issues at this time.
+If you encounter any issues, please submit them to the issue tracker.

 ## License